jonnydiamond/DatabricksAutomation/README.md

 - Now to update the Parameters File With Amendments Below.
 Do it for each Environment.
 - Note that the databricks specific object parameters align to the JSON syntax that would be required when interacting with the Databricks API.
 - The JSON objects are fed to their respective Bash Script, in which the Databricks/API is invoked using a For Loop.
 Therefore, the JSON parameters file is flexible, allowing us to add and remove objects at will.
+- Important: When assigning RBACs to Users, it would be easier to use alias' instead of objectIDs, for example ciaranh@microsoft.com.
+In order to use the email accounts etc. you require permissions to use the Graph API, requiring approval from a Global Admin.
+For simplicity, I have used ObjectId's instead, however, I am cognisant that it is far superior to use alias names.

 ```json